AdobeDocs/commerce-admin.en/help/content-design/content-menu.md

 ---
-title: "[!UICONTROL Content] Menu"
+title: '[!UICONTROL Content] Menu'
-description: "Use the [!UICONTROL Content] menu to access multiple features for managing the content in your store."
+description: Use the [!UICONTROL Content] menu to access multiple features for managing the content in your store.
+exl-id: 4e149836-f13c-4240-8700-882f2fc1619a
 ---
 # Content Menu